Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Experiments

-Due to the absence of standardized benchmarks for the evaluation of merging LoRAs, we introduce a benchmark designed specifically for assessing the integration of multiple concept and style adaptations.
-For this purpose, we used Custom Concept \cite{kumari2023multi} dataset and trained 50 different LoRA models with several prompts that requires multiple content and style LoRAs to be combined.
-To facilitate further research on this topic, we will also release the pre-trained LoRA models as a benchmark collection.
-Please refer to the supplementary material for more details about the benchmark dataset and the composition prompts.
+\textbf{Datasets.} Due to the absence of standardized benchmarks for composing multiple LoRA models, we compile a set of 131 LoRA models.
+These models include custom characters generated with the character sheet trick (see Appendix D) and various concepts from Custom Concept dataset \cite{kumari2023multi}.
+These models are accompanied by 200 prompts, such as `A plushie bunny and a flower in the forest,' where both `plushie bunny' and `flower' have corresponding LoRA models.
+See Appendix D for more details.

-\paragraph{Experimental Setup} For each prompt, we use 10 different seeds per prompt, utilizing 50 iterations using Stable Diffusion v1.5 \cite{rombach2022high}.
-To enhance the effectiveness of our updates, we perform optimization multiple times before initiating a backward step at iterations $i \in \{0,10, 20\}$.
-After $i=25$, we also stop any further optimization to prevent unwanted artifacts in the output similar to \cite{chefer2023attend}.
-We used a v100 GPU to perform image generation.
-For the contrastive learning, we used temperature $\tau = 0.5$ for the Equation~\ref{eq:contrastive_loss}.
+\textbf{Implementation Details.} For each prompt, we use 10 random seeds, running 50 iterations with Stable Diffusion v1.5.
+Following \cite{chefer2023attend}, we apply optimization in iterations $i \in \{0, 10, 20\}$, and stop further optimization after $i=25$ to prevent artifacts.
+For contrastive learning, we set the temperature to $\tau = 0.5$ in Equation~\ref{eq:contrastive_loss}.
+Image generation was performed on an NVIDIA V100 GPU. {Our approach takes $\approx$ 25 seconds to compose two LoRAs, and can successfully combine up to eight LoRAs on an NVIDIA H100 GPU.

-\paragraph{Baselines} We compare our results with baselines such as LoRA-Merge \cite{ryu2023low} that merges LoRAs as a weighted combination, ZipLoRA \cite{shah2023ziplora} that synthesizes a new LoRA model based on a style and a content LoRA, Mix-of-Show \cite{gu2023mix} that requires training a specific LoRA type called EDLoRA, Custom Diffusion \cite{kumari2023multi} and MultiLoRA \cite{zhong2024multi} that incorporates all LoRA models based on unconditional and conditional score estimates.
-Note that for MultiLoRA, we selected the `Composite' configuration instead of MultiLoRA-Switch.
-This decision was based on the fact that the MultiLoRA-Composite variant showed better performance than MultiLoRA-Switch, as discussed in \cite{zhong2024multi}.
+\textbf{Baselines.} We compare our results with baselines such as LoRA-Merge \cite{ryu2023low} that merges LoRAs as a weighted combination, ZipLoRA \cite{shah2023ziplora} that synthesizes a new LoRA model based on the provided LoRAs, Mix-of-Show \cite{gu2023mix} that requires training a specific LoRA type (note that for a fair comparison, our main paper's experiments do not use its additional conditioning), Custom Diffusion \cite{kumari2023multi} and MultiLoRA \cite{zhong2024multi}.
+For MultiLoRA, we use `Composite', as it outperformed `Switch' \cite{zhong2024multi}.